dllllb/imaginarium/README.md

 The approach can be compared with Monte-Carlo Tree Search for the real deterministic environment.
 Some OpenAI Gym environments are deterministic.

 Single-Player Monte-Carlo Tree Search (SP-MCTS) MCST variant can possibly be used instead of UCB based approach

+## Related work

+### Monte-carlo search for Atari

+See paper: Deep Learning for Real-Time Atari Game Play Using Offline Monte-Carlo Tree Search Planning / Guo et al. / NIPS 2014

+**Algorithm:**
+1. Use MCTS from the initial state to learn good action distributions for a set of states
+2. Train a CNN to mimic MCST action distribtions by trainging for multinominal classification